Jvictor-7/technical-challenge-two/README.md

 - assets/: Folder to store resources such as images, fonts, etc.

 ## Apk
 - The link to download [.apk](https://drive.google.com/drive/folders/1P4HDICoro-7H_3JLa_UkxCwxZRC9Q9Fa?usp=sharing) of project
+- The apk can also be found in the directory: build/app/outputs/flutter-apk/app-release.apk

 ## 🤝 Contact
 - [Gmail](jvcl@ic.ufal.br)